cfengine/documentation/overview/glossary.markdown

 The special server that others consult for the latest policies is called the Policy Server.

-#### Server

-A term used in many different ways, riddled with confusion.
-A server is strictly a piece of software that runs on some computer in order to perform a service, e.g. a web server is a program that makes a computer part of the World Wide Web.
-For historical reasons, certain computers are referred to as servers, especially when kept in datacentres because such computers often run services.
-In CFEngine, `cf-serverd` is a software component that serves files from one computer to another.
-All computers are recommended to run `cf-serverd`, making all computers CFEngine servers, whether they are laptops, phones or datacentre computers.

 #### Service Catalogue

 A kind of directory of _services_ provided in an environment.